annethereshewent/gba-plus/README.md

 # GBA+

 This is a Gameboy Advance emulator written in Rust.
-It is a work in progress.
-Currently video and audio work, and a small amount of games have been tested working properly.
-Desktop app currently available for use, there is also a WASM app that is currently a work in progress.
+Currently video and audio work, and a few games have been tested working properly.
+Desktop and WASM app are up and running!
+To test the wasm app, go to https://gba-plus.onrender.com. note that some games will have performance issues that are still being worked on.

 ## How to run